Is there a fee to order a card?

 Single Card and Family of Cards Monthly Maintenance Fee (“MMF”) Plans determine how your MMF is applied and possibly waived.
 Every card account has the same functionality, you can have up to three card accounts whether you select Family of Cards or Single Card, and the plan you choose applies to all your card accounts.
 However, there are some distinct differences in the MMF.

-With the Single Card Plan, each card account is assessed a $9.95 MMF, but the MMF on each card account may be waived if that card account has received $1,000.00 in Direct Deposit(s) in the last 30-day billing cycle, which begins with the first load.
-For example, if you have a Betty Boop card, you will be charged a $9.95 MMF per 30-day billing cycle.
-However, if you receive over $1,000.00 in Direct Deposits to your Betty Boop card in the past 30-day billing cycle, you will not pay a fee for your Betty Boop card in the next billing cycle.
+With the Single Card Plan, each card account is assessed a $9.95 MMF, but the MMF on each card account may be waived if that card account has received $1,000.00 in Direct Deposit(s) in the last 30-day period, which begins with the first load.
+For example, if you have a Betty Boop card, you will be charged a $9.95 MMF per 30-day period.
+However, if you receive over $1,000.00 in Direct Deposits to your Betty Boop card in the past 30-day period, you will not pay a fee for your Betty Boop card in the next billing cycle.
 MMF waivers for Direct Deposit are assessed per each card account.

 Why would I choose the Single Card Plan versus the Family of Cards Plan?

 If you only have one card account and intend to keep it that way, then the Single Card plan is likely the option for you.
-You would pay one Monthly Maintenance Fee ("MMF"), and you could get that fee waived by direct depositing $1,000.00 in the prior 30-day billing cycle.
+You would pay one Monthly Maintenance Fee ("MMF"), and you could get that fee waived by direct depositing $1,000.00 in the prior 30-day period.

 Can I have some card accounts on the Single Card Plan and other accounts on the Family of Cards Plan?